dinkbit/conekta-cashier/readme.md

 <a name="handling-failed-payments"></a>
 ## Handling Failed Payments

 What if a customer's credit card expires?
-No worries - Cashier includes a Webhook controller that can easily cancel the customer's subscription for you.
+No worries - Conekta-Cashier includes a Webhook controller that can easily cancel the customer's subscription for you.
 Just point a route to the controller:

 ```php
 Route::post('stripe/webhook', 'dinkbit\ConektaCashier\WebhookController@handleWebhook');